 The Infant Mental Health Implementation and Advisory Group was established in October 2019 to lead on infant mental health and parent-infant relationship work streams of the Perinatal and Infant Mental Health Programme Board.

-Perinatal Mental Health Peer Support Action Plan update February 2022
+Perinatal Mental Health Peer Support Action Plan updates

 Since the publication of the Perinatal Mental Health Peer Support Action Plan on 18 March 2021, we have been progressing the actions within the plan.
 We have:

-- worked in partnership to produce the first annual Perinatal Mental Health peer support event on 23 February to showcase good practice and to recognise the contribution of peer support workers
+- worked in partnership to produce the annual Perinatal Mental Health Peer Support events in February 2022 and March 2023 showcasing good practice and to recognise the contribution of peer support workers

 - provided funding through The Small Grants Fund in October 2021 - to support smaller organisations and groups who are working to provide effective and innovative service delivery within Perinatal and Infant Mental Health.
 This funding is part of our on-going third sector commitment in addition to the Perinatal and Infant Mental Health fund (PIMH fund), launched in 2020.
 This funding is extended to March 2024

 - provided funding through our PIMH fund to a range of organisations who provide specific peer support for fathers and partners